mchancan/citylearn/README.md

 - Alderley (video+frames): https://wiki.qut.edu.au/pages/viewpage.action?pageId=181178395

-5. Run a demo!
+## Train you own agent!

 - The code provided in the `CityLearn` directory can be directly used on this subset of the [Nordland dataset](https://drive.google.com/drive/folders/1xrHKrHYgSqrMk9-XeC1qIe8UYDmOsgfd), but you can easily use any other driving dataset.
-- We also provide the correspoing `64-d` feature vectors of this Nordland subset in the `features` directory.
+- Corresponding `64-d` feature vectors of this Nordland subset are provided in the `features` directory.
 For extracting these features, we used [this](https://github.com/uzh-rpg/netvlad_tf_open) NetVLAD implementation.

+## Run a demo using our pre-trained agents!

+- We also provide pre-trained agents in the `CityLearn` directory for testing.
+You may need to double-check the paths for both the images of the [Nordland subset](https://drive.google.com/drive/folders/1xrHKrHYgSqrMk9-XeC1qIe8UYDmOsgfd) and the [64-d features](https://github.com/mchancan/citylearn/features) in your computer, and then deploy our agent using the `CityLearnDeploy` scene.

 ## License